spati2/ASE_test/Review4.md

 3. Explain the following term and describe how it handles the problem of flat: Retries.

+Retries is a technique by in which if we encounter a scenario where the improvement in the local solution is not substantial.
+So instead of trudging through such a landscape, retry offer the option of starting our search for a good solution afresh.

 4. How does the following techniques avoid the problems of local maxima?

-  Simulated annealing
+  Simulated annealing:- crazy jumps
-    - Retries
-    - Momentum (make sure you explain momentum)
+    - Retries:- with a probability p jump to another region of a landscape
+    - Momentum (make sure you explain momentum):- f a local maximum is reached, the momentum constant would push the inference a little further just to see if anything better lies beyond the current position

 5. Local search can be characterized as follows